ucbrise/flor/README.md

 FlorDB integrates Flor, `git` and `sqlite3` to manage model developer's logs, execution data, versions of code, and training checkpoints.
 In addition to serving as an experiment management solution for ML Engineers, FlorDB extends hindsight logging across model trainging versions for the retroactive evaluation of iterative ML.

+FlorFlow will extend FlorDB to support Dataflow operations.

-Flor and FlorDB are software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab.
+Flor, FlorDB, and FlorFlow are software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab.

 [![FlorDB Demo](https://img.youtube.com/vi/x4ObDb5B2Us/0.jpg)](https://youtu.be/x4ObDb5B2Us)